What is a smart meter?

 Will I be notified when I am receiving a smart meter?

 Approximately one month before your meter is exchanged, you will receive a brochure in the mail to provide you with information about the meter and the installation process.
 A few weeks prior to the actual installation date, you will receive a letter that will give you the time period when we will be in your area to exchange your meter.
 On the day of the installation, an installer will come to your door to let you know they are installing your meter.
+The installer may enter your residence if necessary to exchange the meter.
 Please be aware that all of our installers will be following proper safety measures and taking necessary precautions recommended by the Centers for Disease Control and Prevention against the spread of COVID-19.
 If no one is home, we will leave a door hanger either indicating that the meter has been changed or asking you to contact us to schedule an appointment to change your meter.

 Do I need to make an appointment for my smart meter installation?

 Most smart meter installations will be performed without an appointment.
 Every effort is made to notify you in advance of your meter installation.
 In addition to mailings, you will receive an automated phone call 24-48 hours prior to your installation and a call from the installer on the day of your appointment.
 Appointments for special needs will be handled on a case-by-case basis.